francoiskroll/FramebyFrame/DOCUMENTATION.md

 **colours**: colours for the groups (genotypes), either in the same order as grporder or in alphabetical order of the group names if not giving grporder.
 It understands a bunch of colour words like ‘red’ or ‘blue’ or you can give them as HEX codes (can use Eyedropper tool in Illustrator to get HEX colour code, for example).
 Default is NA, which will colour groups with default R colours, which actually look good.

+**fainterExp**: whether or not TRUE or FALSE to colour replicate experiments with slightly fainter group colours to help distinguish them on the plot.
+Default is FALSE.

+**faintMax**: maximum faint ratio, from 0 to 1 (1.0 gives white).
+Only applies if `fainterExp=TRUE`.
+Essentially gives "how faint can we go" when colouring replicate experiments.
+For example, if there are 3 experiments and `faintMax=0.6`, dots from first experiment will be original colour; dots from second experiment will be 30% (0.3) fainter; dots from third experiment will be 60% (0.6) fainter.
+Default is 0.5.

 **ymin**: lowest point of the Y axis.
 Default is NA, which will do it automatically.

 **ymax**: highest point of the Y axis.
 Default is NA, which will do it automatically.